0x92/alpaca-ai-trading-bot/README.md

    python app.py
    ```
    The dashboard lets you pick a strategy for each portfolio from a dropdown.
+    Each portfolio requires its **own** Alpaca API key and secret.
+The create form
+    in the dashboard asks for these credentials – one key pair cannot be shared
+    between multiple portfolios.

 ## Custom Prompt Editor